UT-MPC/pxt-moveSMART/tutorial2.md

 })
 ```

-## Step 7
+## Step 6

 Look at the picture of the @boardname@ on the left.
-When you click on **shake**, the number on the @boardname@ should increase by one.
+You can pretend to shake it by clicking the white dot next to the word "SHAKE".

+Try it.
+The step count increases by one.

 You can try deleting the ``||input:on shake||`` block.
 Why does the number stay at 0 now even when you "shake" the @boardname@?
 Put the ``||input:on shake||`` block and the ``||moveSMART:increase step count||`` block back.
 Does the @boardname@ respond to your shakes now?

-## Step 8

-Look at the @boardname@ on the left again.
-When you take a step, the @boardname@ detects a shake, and the number will increase.
-It is now a pedometer-- a device that counts how many steps you take.

-## Step 9
+## Step 7

 Flash your code to your @boardname@ and see how it works!
+Remember to head back to the tutorial webpage, and complete the rest of the activity.